Lightprotocol/light-protocol/js/stateless.js/README.md

-# TS clients for ZK Compression
+# TS client for ZK Compression

-Use this to interact with programs using ZK Compression on Solana via the Compression RPC Api.
+Use this to interact with programs using ZK Compression on Solana via the Compression RPC API.

 ### Installation